- Home

 20. Start blogging

-If you’ve always enjoyed writing but don’t think you’re cut out to write a book – or you’d like to start off with something smaller – why not think about starting a blog?
+If you’ve always enjoyed writing but aren’t interested in writing a book – or you’d like to start with something smaller – why not think about starting a blog?

-Blogging is a brilliant way to begin your writing journey because you can write as much or as little as you’d like.
-Plus, your blog can be about absolutely anything – from topics you’re interested in to your own life and experiences.
+Blogging is a brilliant way to begin your writing journey because you can put as much or as little time into it as you like.
+Plus, your blog can be about absolutely anything, from topics you’re interested in to your own life experiences.

-If you’re hesitant about putting your words out in public, you could consider keeping your blog private until you’re ready to share it with the world.
-You might not want to make it public, instead using it as an online journal.
+If you’re hesitant about putting your words out in public, you could consider keeping your blog private until you’re ready to share it.
+Or, you might not want to make it public at all, instead using it as an online journal.

 Setting up a blog is probably much easier than you think.
 Our article How to start a blog in 6 easy steps will help you get started.